norriseldridge/Goat/Ideas.md

 Ideas

 TODO:
-- stoves need fire sfx
+- slugs should be rats in the inside intro levels

-- kitchen levels need new music
+OLD TODO
 Gate level
 - intro: we establish that our goat friends have gone missing in the castle